cilium/cilium/Documentation/gettingstarted/minikube.rst

 .. literalinclude:: ../../examples/minikube/sw_l3_l4_policy.yaml

-CiliumNetworkPolicies match on pod labels using "endpointSelector" to identify the sources and destinations to which the policy applies.
+CiliumNetworkPolicies match on pod labels using an "endpointSelector" to identify the sources and destinations to which the policy applies.
-The above policy whitelists traffic sent from any pods with label (org=empire) to *deathstar* pods with label (org=empire, class=deathstar) on TCP port 80.
+The above policy whitelists traffic sent from any pods with label (``org=empire``) to *deathstar* pods with label (``org=empire, class=deathstar``) on TCP port 80.

 To apply this L3/L4 policy, run: